khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/sql-databases.md

 And then, you can open your browser at <a href="http://127.0.0.1:8000/docs" class="external-link" target="_blank">http://127.0.0.1:8000/docs</a>.

-And you will be able to interact with your **FastAPI** application, reading data from a real database:
+And you will be able to interact with your **ReadyAPI** application, reading data from a real database:

 <img src="/img/tutorial/sql-databases/image01.png">

 ## Interact with the database directly

-If you want to explore the SQLite database (file) directly, independently of FastAPI, to debug its contents, add tables, columns, records, modify data, etc. you can use <a href="https://sqlitebrowser.org/" class="external-link" target="_blank">DB Browser for SQLite</a>.
+If you want to explore the SQLite database (file) directly, independently of ReadyAPI, to debug its contents, add tables, columns, records, modify data, etc. you can use <a href="https://sqlitebrowser.org/" class="external-link" target="_blank">DB Browser for SQLite</a>.

 It will look like this: